hanifr/gazebo-ros-docker/README.md

-now update this ReadME.md

-# gazebo-ros-docker
+# gazebo-ros-docker for Mac Users
  A simulation module in Gazebo environment using Docker ROS

 gazebo-ros-docker/